 Decide on an area of focus sooner than later!
 If you haven’t really thought about what you want to photograph start thinking about this now!
 Photographers who specialize in one or two areas are more likely to achieve higher success.
 Think about it this way, if you have a heart attack do you want your family practitioner treating your or a heart specialist?
 It’s the same thing in photography, if I want pictures of my newborn baby am I going to go to a Wedding Photographer or a photographer who specializes in photographing babies?

-Remember building a business is more than taking beautiful images, there is a lot of marketing, advertising among other things involved.
+Remember building a business is more than taking beautiful images, there is a lot of marketing, advertising, book keeping, among other things involved.
 It can be very difficult to grow a business when you are taking every job that comes your way.
 How do you market yourself as a photographer who specializes in weddings, babies, maternity, families, seniors and pets?
 The answer is you don’t.

 If you’re not sure what your Niche is at this point it’s ok.
 That’s part of portfolio building.
 You will learn what you love and what you don’t love photographing.
 You may realize right away that you have no desire to photograph pets.
 If you don’t like it don’t do it.
 You may realize that you love photographing weddings, but you have kids at home and you don’t want to be tied up every weekend.
 You may love photographing newborns, but you don’t have a studio space.
 Are you willing to travel to client’s homes and bring a studio with you?
 Again, if it’s not something that’s going to be feasible for you in the long run then don’t put your energy into it.
 My advice is find your niche and then focus 150% of your time in that one area.
 Any other job is just driving you further away from your ultimate goal of running a successful photography business.
 It can be hard at first, turning away money, but I promise you taking every job outside of your field will be more costly in the end.